mathesar-foundation/mathesar-wiki/docs/team/meeting-notes/2023/07/2023-07-06-installation-meeting.md

 # 2023-07-06 installation planning meeting

-> See [this page](/meeting-notes/2023-06/2023-06-13-installation-planning-meeting.md) for notes on parts I and II of this meeting.
+!!! info "Information"
-{.is-info}
+    See [this page](/meeting-notes/2023-06/2023-06-13-installation-planning-meeting.md) for notes on parts I and II of this meeting.

 **Attendees**: Kriti, Brent, Mukesh, Sean, Pavish